wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

-- Candice is now on Newsnight
+- Candice is now on Newsnight - Roxy and Candice both sporting ridiculous dame-brows
 - Announces she will be opening a spa, only for the super-rich
 - Specialising in eyebrow lifting (which she is now sporting herself)
 - Plans include a Helipad and a luxury marina for "all the yachts and whatnot"